decred/politeia/politeiawww/api/v1/api.md

 ## Methods

-### `Version`
+### `Session`

-Obtain version, route information and signing identity from server.
+Obtain version, route information and signing identity from server OR pertinent user information if the user has an active session.
 This call shall **ALWAYS** be the first contact with the server.
 This is done in order to get the CSRF token for the session and to ensure API compatability.

 **Route**: `GET /`